-Document Monthly Verification of Eligibility
+Document Monthly Verification of Eligibility (Updated 11/5/2020)

 Some assisted households may continue to experience hardships and need assistance in subsequent months.
 These households may receive additional assistance so long as they are still eligible.
-The income certification form details that an applicant is eligible when first assisted; this document is considered valid and up to date for one year.
-As long as the household's income has not changed, no additional documentation is required from an applicant.
+The Self-certification form details that an applicant is eligible when first assisted; this document is considered valid and up to date for one year.
+For owner occupied households, as long as the household's income has not changed, no additional documentation is required from an applicant.
 However, if the household's income has changed, additional documentation is required.

-The local government should contact assisted recipients each month to check if their income has increased and if they are still in need of another month of assistance.
-If their household income has changed, the applicant must complete an updated income certification form.
+The local government should contact assisted recipients each month to check if they are still in need of another month of assistance.
+For owner occupied households, if their household income has changed, the applicant must complete an updated income certification form.

 The Monthly Eligibility Verification form (Exhibit 10) may be used to document local government staff's monthly communication with each applicant who needs additional assistance.
 This form tracks the assistance a household has received to help ensure that assistance does not exceed the maximum award amount, if a maximum award has been set by the local government.
+The head of household does not need to sign this monthly verification-it is only to be filled out by CRF staff.